dracafeu95/OpenFAST_Coupling_benchmarkcase_15MW/README.md

 ## Summary

 This document defines a deterministic benchmark case for existing aero-servo-elastic couplings using the IEA 15 MW reference turbine in uniform, non-turbulent inflow.
+For any further questions, contact Anand Parinam : a.parinam@tudelft.nl

 Following codes are taking part: